Speech & Feeding

 - An evaluation covering speech, feeding, and the muscle patterns underneath

-- Weekly sessions that pair muscle work with sound or feeding practice
+- Regular sessions that pair muscle work with sound or feeding practice

-- Parent coaching and daily home practice of five to ten minutes
+- Parent coaching and short daily home practice

 - Progress measured against baseline and shared in plain language